 - Artificially sweetened beverages have been on the market since 1900.
-The current varieties, including aspartame and sucralose, have been proven safe and without any proven health detriments over the long term.
+The current varieties, including aspartame and sucralose, have been proven safe and have no health detriments over the long term.

 - Artificially sweetened beverages do not cause increased consumption of higher calorie foods.

-- Dieters drinking artificially sweetened beverages lost more weight over a year and had greater reductions in total and LDL cholesterol than those drinking water.
+- Dieters drinking artificially sweetened beverages lost more weight over a year.
+They also had greater reductions in total and LDL cholesterol than those drinking water.